Nine Trapped In Turkish Gold Mine Landslide - UrduPoint

 Interior Minister Ali Yerlikaya said there was no news from nine out of 667 employees of the mine, which is in the remote Ilic district of the eastern Erzincan province.

-Experts and local officials said the search was complicated by the presence of cyanide -- a highly toxic chemical compound used to extract gold from ore -- in the ground.
+Experts and local officials said the search was complicated by the presence in the ground of cyanide -- a highly toxic chemical compound used to extract gold from ore.

-"Cyanide soil collapsed" at the site, Independent Mining Labor Union representative Basaran Aksu told Turkish media.
+"Cyanide soil collapsed" at the site, Independent Mining Labour Union representative Basaran Aksu told Turkish media.

-"Good specialist equipment must be used by expert teams when responding to cyanide sites," Aksu added.
+Aksu added that expert teams would need to use specialist equipment in the search.

 Recent Stories